noClaps/gallery/README.md

 The licenses of all dependencies are in their respective folders in `node_modules/` when you install them with `npm install`.

-[Astro](https://astro.build/), the static site generator used to generate these sites, is licensed under the [MIT license](https://github.com/withastro/astro/blob/main/LICENSE).
+[Astro](https://astro.build/), the static site generator used to generate this site, is licensed under the [MIT license](https://github.com/withastro/astro/blob/main/LICENSE).